mikearnaldi/debug-fibers/README.md

 ## Description

-The file `main.mjs` showcase a minimized example of a program that uses a fiber runtime to perform execution in a stack safe a contention protected manner, there are 3 key components to the example:
+The file `main.mjs` showcase a minimized example of a program that uses a fiber runtime to perform execution in a stack safe & contention protected manner, there are 3 key components to the example:

 1) primitives and api definition
 2) program definition